tbachlechner/Heuristik/README.md

 ### Evaluation

 The model selected out of the ~2500 news items in the test set 50 strong predictions.
-76% those 50 news reports were indeed followed by a significant change in the price of the associated stock.
+76% of those 50 news reports were indeed followed by a significant change in the price of the associated stock.
 To compare the model, a plain Huggingface Transformer model and a 10-layer fully connected network were trained on the same data, achieving about 70% and 10% precision on the test-set respectively.
 The ReZero-Transformer significantly outperforms the plain Transformer, and (as expected) a fully connected network performs no better than a random guess on this task.
 Each of the models were trained for 10 epochs, with a batch size of 32 news items, and each news item was trimmed to a maximum of 100 words.
 The figure shows the precision on the validation set for each of the three architectures.

 <p align="center">
 <img src=./data/learning_curves.png width="550"/>